chromaui/chromatic-docs/turbosnap.md

 <details>
   <summary>Why do merge commits test more changes that I expect?</summary>

 Ordinarily, TurboSnap uses all files that have changed (according to git) since the last build as the starting point for figuring out which components/stories to test.
-Things get a little more complicated when there are two "last builds" (i.e. a merge commit).
+The changed file behavior is more complex with merge commits because there are two "last builds".

-When you have a merge commit, TurboSnap will start from **any file that has changed since either parent build** (i.e the union of the git changes).
+When you have a merge commit, TurboSnap will start from **any file that has changed since either parent build**.
+For example, the union of the git changes.
+It detects any story with the potential to have visual changes so that it can be tested.
+If it's sure a story won't have visual changes, it "copies" the latest snapshot from the last build.

-The reason for this is that Chromatic wants to be careful to ensure we always test stories that could potentially have visual changes.
-When we are sure a story will not have changes we "copy" the latest snapshot from the last build.
-However, we can only do that if we are *sure* the new version of the story will look the same.
-That is if we know that in the *current commit* the code for that story will be exactly the same as in that previous build -- which means the code for the story file and all it's dependencies has not changed on **either side of the branch**.
+TurboSnap determines if the new story version has potential visual changes by checking whether the _current commit's_ code for that story is the same as in that previous build.
+If it is the same, the code for the story file and all it's dependencies has not changed on **either side of the branch** and thus will not be snapshotted.

 </details>